Just for listening...

 TAKE ME THERE.
 JoBelle Yonely sings this tune with a soft latin groove and a samba section, backed by the Chicago New American Orchestra.

 CITYSCAPE:CHICAGO.
 Commissioned by Midwest Young Artists for Charles Pikler (principal viola for the Chicago Symphony Orchestra), this suite features a solo part for violin and viola-- Pikler plays both-- and is in three programmatic movements.
-The score appears below as well.

 I. The Loop